 The more you’re aware of yourself, those you are in relationships with, and your surroundings, the greater your potential to live in a life affirming manner.

-- Noguchi Seitai - Seitai refers to the way in which the body moves naturally and tends towards health and well-being when all excess muscular tension is released.
+Named after its creator Haruchika Noguchi, Seitai refers to properly ordered body, or the ways in which the body moves naturally and tends towards health and well-being when all excess muscular tension is released.